posted November 10, 2016

-For the seventh consecutive year, the University of Pittsburgh at Johnstown has been designated a Military Friendly School® by Victory Media, the premier media source for military personnel transitioning into civilian life.
+For the eighth consecutive year, the University of Pittsburgh at Johnstown has been designated a Military Friendly School® by Victory Media, the premier media source for military personnel transitioning into civilian life.

-The 2016 Military Friendly School® list honors the top 1,700 colleges, universities, and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.
+The 2017 Military Friendly School® list honors more than 1,200 colleges, universities, and trade schools in the country that are doing the most to embrace military students, and to dedicate resources to ensure their success in the classroom and after graduation.

 According to Military Friendly® Schools, the methodology used for compiling the list has changed the student veteran landscape to one much more transparent.
 The rating has played a significant role during the past seven years in capturing and advancing best practices to support military students across the country.